pragma-/Plang/doc/README.md

 ### Scoping
 Plang is lexically scoped.
 Expression groups introduce a new lexical scope.
 Identifiers, variables and functions created within a scope are destroyed when the scope ends.
 Identifiers within an inner scope may override identifers of the same name found in outer scopes.
-This is called shadowing.

     { # outer scpe
        var a = 5